Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 - [Generate SQL expressions for models](#generate-and-build-models) &mdash; Use dbt Copilot to generate SQL expressions for models in the [Visual Editor](/docs/cloud/use-visual-editor).
 - [Generate models](#generate-models) &mdash; Use dbt Copilot to generate models in the [Visual Editor](/docs/cloud/use-visual-editor) with natural language prompts.

+ADD INFO HERE ABOUT USAGE METRICS command
+- confirm that this is only available in the IDE

 ## Generate resources

 <CopilotResources/>